Aariq/holodeck/README.md

 It looks like PCA mostly picks up on the variables with high covariance, **not** the variables that discriminate among levels of `factor`.
-This makes sesne, as PCA is an unsupervised analyis.
+This makes sense, as PCA is an unsupervised analysis.

 ### PLS-DA